Note: We’ve made some changes to the Express Entry system:

 Your test results must be less than two years old when you submit your application for permanent residence.

-If you have been invited to apply, check that your language test results will still be valid when you plan to apply for permanent residence.
-If you haven’t been invited, you may want to make sure your results are valid for the rest of the time you will be in the pool.
+You may want to make sure your results are valid for the rest of the time you’ll be in the pool.

 If your results will expire before you can apply, you should:

-If you apply for permanent residence with language test results that have expired, we will refuse your application.
+If you apply for permanent residence with language test results that have expired, we’ll refuse your application.

 You can use your test results to find your CLB level.